massive-oss/mconsole/README.md

 ## Printer

-Printing is implemented by a `m.console.Printer`.
+Printing is implemented by a `mconsole.Printer`.
 Custom printers can be used:

 	Console.addPrinter(new MyConsolePrinter());